-Blood is a fluid connective tissue which travels throughout the body by transporting all the necessary elements like nutrients, oxygen, and other metabolic wastes.
-It is also involved in the regulation of the body’s temperature and the pH by interacting with acids and bases.
+Blood is a fluid connective tissue which travels throughout the body by transporting necessary nutrients, oxygen, and metabolic wastes.
+It is also involved in the regulation of the body’s temperature and the pH levels by interacting with acids and bases.

 Difference between Plasma and Serum

-|A clear, straw-colored, liquid portion of the blood.||An undiluted fluid, the extracellular portion of blood.|
+|A transparent, straw-coloured, liquid portion of the blood.||An undiluted fluid, the extracellular portion of blood.|

-|Composed of serum and clotting factor.||It is the part of the blood which lacks clotting factor.|
+|It is composed of serum and clotting factor.||It is the part of the blood which lacks clotting factor.|

-|Acquired after centrifuging blood with the anticoagulant.||Acquired after centrifuging of coagulated blood.|
+|It is acquired after centrifuging blood with the anticoagulant.||It is acquired after centrifuging of coagulated blood.|

 |Anticoagulant is required to obtain plasma from the blood sample.||Anticoagulant is not required to separate the serum from the blood sample.|

-|Consists 55% of total volume of blood.||Less volume in comparison to plasma.|
+|Consists of 55% of the total volume of blood.||Less volume in comparison to plasma.|

 |Comparatively easier and less time is required to separate the plasma from the blood sample.||Difficult to separate serum from the blood sample.
 It is a time-consuming process.|

-|Contains fibrinogen.||Lack of fibrinogen.|
+|Contains fibrinogen.||Lacks fibrinogen.|

-|Consists of 92% water with Proteins, Salts, Lipids, and Glucose.||Consists of 90% water with dissolved hormones, proteins, minerals, and carbon dioxide.|
+|Consists of 92% water with proteins, salts, lipids, and glucose.||Consists of 90% water with dissolved hormones, proteins, minerals, and carbon dioxide.|

-|Has 1.025g/ml density||Has 1.024g/ml density.|
+|Has 1.025 g/ml density||Has 1.024 g/ml density.|

-|Have more shelf life.
-It preserved even for 10 years.||Have less shelf life.
-It can be preserved only for few months.|
+|Has a long shelf life.
+It can be preserved up to ten years.||Has a short shelf life.
+It can be preserved only for a few months.|